Natalie-A/simple-webapp-flask/README.md

 - **Create Kind Cluster**: A new cluster named `webapp` is created.
 - **Load Docker Image**: The latest Docker image is loaded into the Kind cluster.
 - **Apply Kubernetes Manifests**: The Kubernetes deployment and service configurations are applied, launching the application in the cluster.

-### Summary

-This CI/CD process ensures that any changes made to the code are automatically built, tested, and deployed, allowing for rapid and reliable updates to the application.

 ## Deployment on Kubernetes